 Guadalajara Mexican Grill

-An authentic Mexican restaurant, Guadalajara’s offers hot, spicy dishes, along with milder ones for the children or adults who prefer milder food.
-The restaurant itself is very colorful and fascinating—not upmarket, but comfortable, friendly and lively.
-They have a large number of dishes on the menu, with the usual tacos, tamales, fajitas, enchiladas, burritos and tostadas.
+An authentic Mexican restaurant, Guadalajara’s offers vibrant, spicy dishes along with milder options for the family.
+The restaurant itself is colorful and lively—offering a comfortable and friendly atmosphere.
+They have an extensive menu featuring traditional tacos, tamales, fajitas, enchiladas, and burritos.

 Hours: